spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 We can apply a function and get the ouptut.
 But what if the signal is stereo or what if it's wrapped in the `SE`.
 But it has a signal(s) that we want to process.
-We can use different combinations of the functions `fmap`.
+We can use different combinations of the function `fmap`.
 But there is a better way.

 We can use the special type class `SigSpace`: